-- Nehemiah assigned sections of the wall to many groups of people and this proves to be a smart and effective strategy. - As the wall went up, so did the enemy opposition. - He faced each attempt at discouragement with prayer and wisdom. - Nehemiah 4:13, "Therefore I stationed some of the people behind the lowest points of the wall at the exposed places, posting them by families, with their swords, spears and bows." - "Don't be afraid of them.
+- Nehemiah's strategy of giving many groups of people the responsibility for sections of the wall is smart and effective. - As the wall begins to rise, so did the enemy opposition. - Nehemiah faces each attempt to discourage the workers with prayer and wisdom. - His strategy of posting family groups to guard low places in the wall would increase the courage of the people as they defend their own loved ones.
+Nehemiah 4:13 - He says, "Don't be afraid of them.
 Remember the Lord, who is great and awesome, and fight for your brothers, your sons and your daughters, your wives and your homes."
+Nehemiah 4:14

-Nehemiah 4:14 - Next, he made sure the workers were guarded and armed, "Those who carried materials did their work with one hand and held a weapon in the other."
-Nehemiah 4:17 - He consistently attacked problems with several solutions in case some aren't effective. - He recognized some unjust practices and confronts the wealthy to help maintain unity among the people in Nehemiah 5. - Wall is completed "in fifty-two days."
+- Next, he made sure the workers were guarded and armed, "Those who carried materials did their work with one hand and held a weapon in the other."
+Nehemiah 4:17 - He consistently attacks problems with multiple solutions in case some don't succeed. - Nehemiah 5 relates his efforts to maintain unity among the people. - He recognizes unjust practices, confronts the wealthy, and puts things right. - The wall is completed "in fifty-two days."
 Nehemiah 6:15 - The enemies of the Jews were confounded because "they realized that this work had been done with the help of God."
 Nehemiah 6:16